RocketCommunicationsInc/astro-uxds/design-guidelines/compliance.md

 4. [Status System](http://www.astrouxds.com/design-guidelines/status-system)
 	1. User Interface elements indicating state or status shall be designed with the six shapes specified<link to status symbol illustration>.
 	2. User Interface elements indicating state or status shall be designed with the six colors specified<link to status color illustration>.
-	//3.
+	3. REMOVE?
 Applications shall not change the meaning or order of the status colors or shapes.

 5. Components
 	1. [Button](http://www.astrouxds.com/ui-components/button)